top of page

 • Plant bulbs 6–8 inches deep, measured from the base of the bulb.

-• Space 4–6 inches apart for landscape massing or tighter for fuller drifts.
+• Space them 4–6 inches apart for landscape massing, or tighter for fuller drifts.

 • Place bulbs pointy side up and water well after planting.